-While there are lots of methods for kicking the habit—like a three-day starter detox—Dr. Smith recommends weaning yourself off over the course of five weeks, decreasing your consumption by around 20 percent every seven days.
-By the end, you’ll have shaved off about two-thirds of your average sugar intake from when you start.
-And as long as you stay under the recommended daily intake of 25 grams on most days, you can still have ice cream every now and then.
+While there are lots of ways to approach eating less sugar—like a three-day method—Dr. Smith recommends reducing intake over course of five weeks, decreasing your consumption by around 20 percent every seven days.
+By the end, you’ll have shaved off about two-thirds of your average sugar intake from when you get started.
+And as long as you stay under the recommended daily intake of 25 grams on most days, you can still enjoy ice cream every now and then.
 Not so bad, right?

 Week 1: Expect less energy and 'withdrawal' (but it's temporary!)